The Foundation Trilogy

 Here I will end any further description of the actions and characters in the trilogy.
 Any more would spoil the effects of the discoveries of the true nature and location of the Second Foundation, and of the identity of the Mule.
 The Mule himself is one of the most intriguing characters Asimov ever created, as is Hari Seldon.
 Although his physical prescence in the story is limited to just the first chapters of the first volume, the impact that the psychohistorian has on the course of human history is as significant as any other character in SF.
 Another interesting character that surfaces in the final volume, Second Foundation, is Arcadia Darell, the precocious but intelligent grand-daughter of Bayta.

 In the latter part of his career, Asimov would return to these themes and produce prequel and sequel volumes in the Foundation saga.
-Later, I will add my comments about these other books after re-reading them.
+Later, I may add comments on these other books when or if I read them.
 I have recently read the original trilogy for the first time in many years.
-My first reading of it was in the early years of my SF explorations, more than forty years ago.
+The first time was in the early years of my SF explorations, close to fifty years ago.
 I would still rank it among the most significant and influential works in the genre, and it should be required reading for every SF fan.
 There are several other authors who I feel are better writers than Asimov, but there are very few others who exhibit such an unfettered imagination in envisioning possible future scenarios while at the same time exploring the universal themes that have been at the core of human experience throughout the ages.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?